Savory Black Bean Salad is a recipe I learned to make on an educational trip to Mexico.

 Feel free to do as Linda does, and use whatever fresh vegetables that you happen to have on hand.

-Whether you have a leftover ear of corn or a few baby carrots left in the bottom of a bag, toss them in there!
+Whether you have a leftover ear of corn or a few baby carrots left in the bottom of a bag, or fresh veggies from the garden, chop and toss them in there!

 Try serving this unfussy salad the next time you have a last-minute get together or forgot to defrost dinner.
 It’s created from pantry staples and veggies that you probably have on hand already.